MangoTeam/replication-package/README.md

 Next, initialize the submodules to acquire the source code for `mockdown`, `mockdown-client`, `inferui-eval`, `flightlessbird.js` and `auto-mock`, using:

-> git submodule --init --recursive
+> git submodule update --init --recursive

 If you get a permission error here from GitHub, it's probably because you need to add an SSH key to your GitHub account.